 ON THE BIKE

-Better control: Wet roads means your tyres have less traction, so all your inputs need to be smoother in order to avoid exceeding this traction threshold.
-Avoid any sudden actions on the motorcycle, such as rapidly opening the throttle, applying the brakes really hard or steering the bike aggressively.
-Such sudden movements can very easily overwhelm traction available to your tyres, possibly causing you to crash.
+Better control: Wet roads mean less traction, so all your inputs need to be smoother in order to avoid exceeding this traction threshold.
+Avoid any sudden actions on the motorcycle – do not rapidly open the throttle, apply the brakes really hard or steer the bike aggressively.
+Such jerky movements can very easily overwhelm traction available to your tyres, possibly causing you to crash.
 Be smooth and progressive with your inputs.

-Right techniques: Proper braking techniques become all the more critical in wet conditions.
-While a bike with ABS will let you slam the brakes hard on wet roads safely, if your bike doesn't have ABS, you have to be extra careful.
-Again, it's important to be progressive with your inputs.
+Right techniques: Proper braking techniques become even more essential in wet conditions.
+If your bike has ABS, it will let you slam the brakes hard on wet roads without locking up, but if your bike is older and doesn't have ABS, you have to be extra careful when braking.
+Again, it's essential to be progressive with your inputs.
 Learn to feel what the tyres are doing when you apply the brakes.
-The moment you sense the tyres about to lock, ease the pressure on the brakes a little.
-When riding in the dry, we primarily rely on the front brakes to provide most of the required braking force.
-However, in the wet, it's best to use both front and rear brakes simultaneously, so as to not overwhelm any one tyre under braking.
+When you sense the tyres about to lock, ease off the brakes a little.
+When riding in the dry, we rely primarily on the front brakes to provide most of the required braking force.
+However, in the wet, it's best to use both front and rear brakes in tandem, to not overwhelm any one tyre under braking.

-Kill speeds: One needs to be extra careful when riding during the first rains of the season, as these tend to leech out the oils and grime from the road surface, making it extra slippery.
+Kill speeds: The first showers of the year are exceptionally treacherous, since these tend to leech out the oils and grime from the road surface, making it extra slippery.
 Keeping speeds lower than normal is recommended throughout the monsoon, but especially so during the initial phase.

 Always pay attention to the road and avoid spashing through standing pools of water.

 Keep distance when wet: Braking distances are longer in the wet so remember to maintain more distance from vehicles ahead of you than you normally would.
-This gives you extra room to slow down, as your bike needs longer distances to brake safely in the wet.
-Plus, it helps you to avoid the spray of mud from these vehicles' rear tyres.
+This gives you extra room to slow down and also helps you avoid the spray from rear tyres.